 The E-commerce Committee governs and advises on the PCI DSS program at the University, including monitoring and enforcement of this policy.
 The E-commerce Committee is responsible for annual review of PCI compliance status for the University through completion of quarterly network scans, an annual PCI Self-Assessment Questionnaire (SAQ), and staff PCI compliance training.

-Collective oversight of the E-commerce Committee is jointly shared by the Chief Financial Officer & Vice Provost for Finance and the Chief Information Officer.
-The Committee assignment authority and committee chair appointment lies with the Chief Financial Officer & Vice Provost for Finance.
+Collective oversight of the E-commerce Committee is jointly shared by the Chief Financial Officer & Executive Vice Chancellor for Finance and the Chief Information Officer.
+The Committee assignment authority and committee chair appointment lies with the Chief Financial Officer & Executive Vice Chancellor for Finance.
 The responsibilities of the E-commerce Committee and Information Technology are outlined on the E-commerce website: https://ecommerce.ku.edu/.

 The University has adopted the standards for compliance requirements and security assessment as outlined in the Payment Card Industry (PCI) Data Security Standards (DSS) as set forth by the PCI Security Standards Council.